ekristen/node-github-cache/README.md

 This is a Node.JS module that transparently adds caching for the [node-github](https://github.com/mikedeboer/node-github) project.

+**Note:** Version 1.0.0 is in testing and is the current code in **master**.
+Many changes were made from 0.3.0 to 1.0.0 in caching behavior.
+If you upgrade or use the master branch, delete your cache database folder before upgrade to avoid conflicts.

 ## Installation

 Install with Node.JS package manager